binary-manu/binary-is-better/_drafts/pw_lifecycle.md

 3. a comma-separated list of usernames of _group administrators_;
 4. a comma-separated list of usernames of _group members_.

-This time, field #2 contains the real hashed password.
+This time, field #2 contains the real hashed password, if any.
 Field #4 should always be synced with field #4 of `/etc/group` and list all members.

 Filed #3 is new: it defines group administrators.
 These users are group members which have the ability to add or remove other members from the